 What are priority levels in Jira Service Management?

-By default, issue priorities scale from:
+By default, work item priorities scale from:

 Lowest - Trivial problem with little or no impact on progress.
 Color: Light grey.